3liz/lizmap-web-client/docker/README.md

 ### Install as bundled modules

 You may ship preinstalled modules in your image inherited from lizmap image.
-Simply run the following command in your dockerfile: `lizmap-install-modules <package-name>`
+Simply run the following command in your dockerfile: `lizmap-install-module <package-name>`